 NHS Health Scotland; August 2014-March 2017, led by Sally Wyke and Stewart Mercer.

 The Links Worker Programme is a Scottish Government funded programme which aims to increase access to support for people living in the most deprived areas of Scotland.
 The Links Worker Programme uses a ‘social prescribing’ model (where patients are supported to access non-medical support and resources available in their communities), and a ‘Links Approach’, which engages the entire primary care team in developing the capacity to support people to live well in their community through enabling better access to information, knowledge, skills, relationships and resources.
-The Programme is being delivered as a partnership between the Health and Social Care Alliance Scotland (The Alliance) and General Practitioners (GPs) at the Deep End.
-An evaluation of the Programme, commissioned by NHS Health Scotland, is being undertaken by the University of Glasgow, Institute of Health and Wellbeing.

-Long term weight loss trajectories in participants in a randomised controlled trial of a weight management and healthy lifestyle programme for men delivered through professional football clubs: the Football Fans in Training follow up.
+Long term weight loss trajectories in participants in a randomised controlled trial of a weight management and healthy lifestyle programme for men delivered through professional football clubs: the Football Fans in Training follow up

 We developed and evaluated the highly successful Football Fans in Training (FFIT) programme to help overweight make lasting improvements to their weight, physical activity and diet.
 Our randomised controlled trial, also funded by NIHR Public Health Programme, showed it to be very successful; men were able to maintain weight loss, and changes to their physical activity and eating habits 12 months after baseline measurement.
-In this study we are following up men who started the programme in 2011 and those who started it in 2012 to see if the changes they had made are sustained 3.5 and 2.5 years after baseline measurement.
+In this study we followed up men who started the programme in 2011 and those who started it in 2012 to see if the changes they had made were sustained 3.5 and 2.5 years after baseline measurement.

-Social innovation to improve physical activity and sedentary behaviour through elite European football clubs: European Fans in Training (EuroFIT).
+Social innovation to improve physical activity and sedentary behaviour through elite European football clubs: European Fans in Training (EuroFIT)

-European Commission FP7, grant agreement no: 602170, 2013-2018
+European Commission FP7, grant agreement no: 602170, 2013-2018.
+PI: Sally Wyke

 Current supervision areas